Patrick Kielty: Radio

-Stage
+Since August 2022, Kielty has presented a Saturday morning programme on BBC Radio 5 Live.

+Stand-up

+In 2022, he embarked on his first stand-up tour for seven years.
+The dad-of-two joked on motoring podcast Fuelling Around that his Borderline show gave him the perfect opportunity to catch up on some sleep.

+Acting

 Kielty performed in the play A Night in November in August 2007 in the Grand Opera House, Belfast, and also in productions in London and in 2008 in The Olympia Theatre in Dublin.
 A documentary about the production of the play starring Kielty was released in 2008.

-In 2022, he embarked on his first stand-up tour for seven years.
-The dad-of-two joked on motoring podcast Fuelling Around that his Borderline show gave him the perfect opportunity to catch up on some sleep.
+In 2023, he appeared in the film Ballywalter, playing Shane, a stand-up comic.
+He also appeared as himself in episode one of the BBC One comedy Queen of Oz.
+Kielty is seen and heard on his radio programme questioning the outrageous antics of spoiled spare to the British crown, Queen Georgiana, played by Catherine Tate.

 Personal life

+Kielty identifies as Irish and Northern Irish, stating also that "Northern Ireland is part of the UK so that means there's a part of me that's British."

-Kielty married English model and television presenter Cat Deeley (his former Fame Academy co-host) in a private ceremony in Rome on Saturday 29 September 2012.
+Kielty married English television presenter Cat Deeley (his former Fame Academy co-host) in a private ceremony in Rome on 29 September 2012.
+On 29 July 2025, they announced that they had separated.

 Their first son was born in January 2016, and a second in June 2018.
-Hosting the BBC Radio 5 Live afternoon show on 28 October 2020 (sitting in for Nihal Arthanayake) he talked of his relationship with Deeley saying, "first find a woman out of your league and then convince her she isn't."
+Hosting the BBC Radio 5 Live afternoon show on 28 October 2020 (sitting in for Nihal Arthanayake) he talked of his relationship with Deeley saying, "first find a woman out of your league and then convince her she isn't".
+Prior to his relationship with Deeley, Kielty was in a high-profile relationship with Irish presenter and model Amanda Byram for five years, separating in 2003.

 Kielty is a lifelong fan of Manchester United.